-- · Click on the Faculty tab in the upper left corner of the portal screen - Locate the Faculty Dashboard channel on the screen - Click on the 3-person icon an analysis next to the course for which you wish to view enrollment. - Note: Clicking on the course name itself will not give you the opportunity to view class lists.
-If you do click on the course name in error, click on the link in the upper-left corner of the screen.
+- Locate the Faculty Dashboard channel on the screen - Click on the 3-person icon an ext to the course for which you wish to view enrollment. - Note: Clicking on the course name itself will not give you the opportunity to view class lists.
+If you do click on the course name in error, click on the link in the upper-left

 - At the end of each class list, there is a link to send e-mail to the class.
-If you click on this link, it will attempt to open your computer's default e-mail program. - Note: This will, however, not function properly if you use a web-based e-mail program such as AOL or Yahoo or Hotmail, or if you use Concordia's Webmail.
-This will only function correctly if you use programs such as Outlook or Outlook Express. - If you want to view another class list, or wish to navigate to another part of the
+If you click on this link, it will attempt to open your computer's default e-mail program. - Note: This will, however, not function properly if you use a web-based email program such as AOL or Yahoo or Hotmail, or if you use Concordia's Webmail.
+This will only function correctly if you use programs such as Outlook or Outlook Express.

+If you want to view another class list, or wish to navigate to another part of the Concordia Connect link in the upper-left corner.